Miral

 Miral is a 2010 biographical political film directed by Julian Schnabel about the coming of age of a Palestinian girl named Miral who grows up in the wake of the 1948 Arab–Israeli War and finds herself drawn into the conflict.
 The screenplay was written by Rula Jebreal, based on her novel of the same name.
 The film was released on 3 September at the 2010 Venice Film Festival and on 15 September 2010 in France.
-The film was set for release on 3 December 2010 in the United Kingdom, and on 25 March 2011 in the United States.
-Miral was initially rated R by the MPAA for "some violent content including a sexual assault."
-Later, however, it was reclassified to PG-13 for "thematic material, and some violent content including a sexual assault" after an appeal of the R rating by the Weinstein Company.

-On 4 April 2011, days after the film's US release, Juliano Mer-Khamis, an actor and peace activist who plays Seikh Saabah in the film, was shot to death in his car outside a theatre he had established in a Palestinian refugee camp.

 Plot

 The film begins with a chronicle of Hind Husseini's effort to establish an orphanage in Jerusalem after the 1948 Arab–Israeli War, the Deir Yassin Massacre, and the establishment of the state of Israel.
 In Jerusalem in 1948, on her way to work, Hind Husseini (Hiam Abbass) comes across 55 orphaned children in the street.
 She takes them home to give them food and shelter.
 Within six months, the number of children grows to almost 2,000, and the Dar Al-Tifel Institute is born.

 Miral (Freida Pinto) is sent to the Institute by her father in 1978, at the age of 5 following her mother's death.
-Brought up safely inside the Institute's walls, she is naïve to the troubles that surround her.
+Brought up safely inside the Institute's walls, she is naïve to the troubles surrounding her.
 Then, at the age of 15, she is assigned to teach at a refugee camp where she is awakened to the reality of the Palestinian refugees.
-When she falls for Hani, a militant, she finds herself torn between the First Intifada of her people and Mama Hind's belief that education is the road to peace.
+When she falls for Hani, a militant, she finds herself torn between the First Intifada of her people and Mama Hind's belief that she has soaked up that education is the road to peace.